Rugby union gameplay: Tackle

 A player may tackle an opposing player who has the ball by bringing them to ground.
 Once tackled, a player must immediately release the ball, either by passing to a teammate or placing it on the ground, and the tackler must release them and move away.
 After the ball has been released by a tackled player, players from either side may try to take possession of the ball.
-Tacklers cannot tackle above the shoulder (the neck and head are out of bounds), and the tackler has to attempt to wrap their arms around the player being tackled to complete the tackle.
+Tacklers cannot tackle above the sternum (the neck and head are out of bounds), and the tackler has to attempt to wrap their arms around the player being tackled to complete the tackle.
 It is illegal to push, shoulder-charge, or to trip a player using feet or legs, but hands may be used (this being referred to as a tap-tackle or ankle-tap).
 Tackles that involve lifting a player and then forcing or dropping them to the ground head first (called a tip tackle or spear tackle) have been deemed particularly dangerous.
 A player performing this sort of tackle would typically be sent-off.

 Tackling is the only way to stop a player from running and is a major part of any team's defence.
 A good tackle stops the player from moving forward and prevents them from passing the ball.
 It can also put an opponent under pressure and force the ball loose.
 There are five styles of tackles commonly used by players: the side, rear, passive front, active front and smother.
 The aim of the active front tackle is to drive the opponent backwards, while the smother tackle prevents the opposing player passing the ball.
 Once the player has been brought to ground, the tackler typically tries to get to their feet quickly and compete for the ball.
 Other players arriving at the tackle will also compete for the ball.

 The main objective of the player being tackled is to keep possession of the ball.
 They will try to keep on their feet until teammates arrive in support.
 If brought to ground, they can immediately pass the ball (offload) or place it on the ground in a position advantageous to their team.
 The supporting teammates can continue running the ball or form a ruck or maul.